rmjordas/awesome-vue/content/components-and-libraries/utilities.md

 ## Web Workers

-- [vue-worker](https://github.com/israelss/vue-worker) - A Vue.js plugin to use webworkers in a simply way.
+- [vue-worker](https://github.com/israelss/vue-worker) - A Vue.js plugin to use webworkers in a simple way
 - [vue-log-worker](https://gitlab.com/schoolmouv-open-source/vue-log-worker) - A Vue.js plugin to log error and vuex mutations to your backend through a web worker

 ## JSX